Algernon Lyons: American Civil War

 Lyons became commanding officer of the sloop HMS Racer on the North America and West Indies Station in May 1860.
-In HMS Racer he had the difficult task of protecting British merchant vessels seeking to evade the blockade being imposed by the United States Navy on Confederate ports.
+In HMS Racer he protected British merchant vessels that sought to evade the blockade by the United States Navy on Confederate ports.

 Pacific Station

 Lyons was promoted to captain on 1 December 1862.
 He became commanding officer of the corvette HMS Charybdis on the Pacific Station in January 1867 and commanding officer of the frigate in a detached squadron in October 1872.

-He was appointed Commodore-in-Charge at Jamaica in 1875.
-In April 1878 he became commanding officer of the armoured turret ship HMS Monarch in the Mediterranean Fleet in April 1878.
+He was appointed Commodore-in-Charge at Jamaica, and aide-de-camp to Queen Victoria, in 1875.
+In April 1878 he became commanding officer of the armoured turret ship HMS Monarch in the Mediterranean Fleet.
 He was deployed to Constantinople during his tour in HMS Monarch.

 Admiral

 Lyons was promoted to rear-admiral on 26 September 1878.
 He became Commander-in-Chief, Pacific Station, with his flag in the armoured ship HMS Swiftsure, in December 1881.
 On 27 October 1884, he was promoted to vice-admiral.
-He became Commander-in-Chief of the North America and West Indies Station in September 1886: in this position, his flagship was the central battery ship HMS Bellerophon, in September 1886.
+He became Commander-in-Chief of the North America and West Indies Station in September 1886: with his flagship the central battery ship HMS Bellerophon.